-During the year ended June 30, 2015, the District incurred approximately \$459,000 of capital project fund expenditures of which approximately \$312,000 and \$124,000 of these costs were related to technology and vehicle purchases, respectively.
+During the year ended June 30, 2016, the District incurred \$325,880 of capital project fund expenditures related to technology and vehicle purchases and other improvements.

-During the current year, the District transferred \$516,000 from the general fund to the capital project fund to be used towards the District's capital project fund expenditures.
+During the current year, the District transferred \$589,000 from the general fund to the capital project fund to be used towards the District's capital project fund expenditures.